 subject always to prior approval of the Council (such approval being at the Council's absolute discretion to be confirmed in writing by the Council to the Owners’ Agent) a duly executed transfer of the Unencumbered freehold interest in or Long Leasehold interest in the relevant Affordable Housing Land or flats (as appropriate) has been delivered to a Registered Provider.

-The Council acting through its Head of Housing or other designated officer and the relevant land owner may in their absolute discretions (to be confirmed in writing by the Council to the Owners’ Agent and the Council's Head of Housing) agree to one or more of the Owners transferring serviced land within the Site (of an area that is greater than the Affordable Housing Land that such Owner would have otherwise been obliged to transfer to a Registered Provider pursuant to this Schedule) to the Council, to a company controlled by the Council which provides affordable housing or a Registered Provider for nil consideration provided that the Council, a company controlled by the Council which provides affordable housing or the Registered Provider would then be able to deliver more Affordable Housing Units on that land than would otherwise be constructed by the Owners under paragraphs 1.2, 1.3,7, 8, 10 or 14 above as the case may be.
-For the avoidance of doubt this paragraph shall not apply to the Extra Care Housing Units constructed and provided pursuant to paragraphs 1.2 and 6 above.
+The Council acting through its Head of Housing or other designated officer and the relevant land owner may in their absolute discretions (to be confirmed in writing by the Council to the Owners’ Agent and the Council's Head of Housing) agree to one or more of the Owners transferring serviced land within the Site (of an area that is greater than the Affordable Housing Land that such Owner would have otherwise been obliged to transfer to a Registered Provider pursuant to this Schedule) to the Council, to a company controlled by the Council which provides affordable housing or a Registered Provider for nil consideration provided that the Council, a company controlled by the Council which provides affordable housing or the Registered Provider would then be able to deliver more Affordable Housing Units on that land than would otherwise be constructed by the Owners under paragraphs 1.1, 1.2, 9,10 or 12 above as the case may be.

-If the Council and the relevant land owner agree to the transfer of such a greater area of land to the entities referred to in paragraph 15 above, the number of Affordable Housing Units which the Owners would have constructed on the Affordable Housing Land that would have otherwise been transferred to an Registered Provider pursuant to the provisions of this Schedule shall count towards the requirements of paragraphs 1.2,1.3, 6,7, 8, 10 or 14 above as appropriate.
+If the Council and the relevant land owner agree to the transfer of such a greater area of land to the entities referred to in paragraph 17 above, the number of Affordable Housing Units which the Owners would have constructed on the Affordable Housing Land that would have otherwise been transferred to an Registered Provider pursuant to the provisions of this Schedule shall count towards the requirements of paragraphs 1.2, 1.3, 9, 10 or 12 above as appropriate.